FriedrichMueller/WD2GB/readme.md

 # WD2GB (Wikidata to Geo-Browser)

-Query Wikidata with SPARQL - Reuse your data within the DARIAH-Storage and explore spatio-temporal relations with the Geo-Browser.
+Query Wikidata with SPARQL - Reuse your data with the DARIAH-Storage-Service and explore spatio-temporal relations with the Geo-Browser.

 Related topics:
 * Query-builder